Waldemar Pabst: Austria

 Pabst eventually went to Austria, settling in the city of Innsbruck.
-In Austria he linked up with the Heimwehr in Tyrol and played a central role in ensuring that the sometimes shaky dual leadership of Richard Steidle and Walter Pfrimer remained united.
+In Austria he got together with the Heimwehr in Tyrol and played a central role in ensuring that the sometimes unstable dual leadership of Richard Steidle and Walter Pfrimer remained united.
 In Austria Pabst proved vital in organising and disciplining the followers of the Heimwehr.
 Such was his organisational skill that Pabst, who declared himself a Major after fleeing to Austria, became known as Waldemar der Grosse to his Heimwehr units.
 He was appointed Chief of Staff of the Tyrolean Heimwehr on 1 May 1922.
 In this role Pabst was able to organise several disparate right-wing militia groups under the single Heimwehr banner, although he was ultimately unsuccessful in fully removing local differences from what remained an eclectic movement.
 Nonetheless Pabst was able to make contact with Benito Mussolini and was able to secure funding for the Heimwehr from him.

 Pabst was initially close to Johann Schober, and won his support in 1929, when he suggested repositioning the Heimwehr as a pro-government political party.
 However Schober's attempts to convert the Heimwehr into a force for pro-government moderation soon floundered, and he ordered the deportation of Pabst, by then recognised as the main organisational force behind the Heimwehr, to Germany the following year.
 With Pabst removed, Schober was able to ensure the removal of Steidle and his replacement as leader by the more compliant Ernst Rüdiger Starhemberg.
 A last desperate attempt by Pabst to induce Mussolini to withhold funding unless Schober embraced Pabst's policies failed and he was duly deported.